 - Why LOVE makes us vulnerable (HUMINT perspective)

 These analyses reveal how leverage is constructed through uncertainty, fear, loyalty, and emotional asymmetry.
+The most effective operations rarely begin with force: they begin with perception.

 Decision-making under ambiguity